-Once you hire our marriage visa attorney Deron Smallcomb, you will be assigned to the caseworker most familiar with your spouse’s country and US Embassy there, and in many cases one that speaks the same language as your spouse.
+After you hire our marriage visa attorney Deron Smallcomb, you will be assigned to the caseworker most familiar with your spouse’s country and U.S. embassy there, and in many cases one that speaks the same language as your spouse.
 We will give you and your spouse access to our secure website where you can enter your basic biographical information and upload the documents we require.

 After we have collected the needed information for your spouse visa, we will complete all of the forms and send them to a supervisor for review.
 We then send you the marriage visa forms for signature and review.
 You will sign them as instructed and return them to our office with the $535 filing fee for the U.S. Department of Homeland Security.

 The marriage visa wait times are broken down below: